raulpenaguiao/backup_gui/README.md

 ## Recovery
 With some quick configurations and one click, recover all the files that you want in your device from your backup.

+## Trash

+On creation the drive create a trash folder that will contain a copy of all the files that go through the database.
+A copy will be created in order to have a recollection of the files that have been seen.

 # Good backup practices

 - Make sure you have file backups in at least two locations
 - Make sure to have at least one backup online and another offline
 - Backup regularly
 - Test your recovery regularly
+- Trash functionality

 # Issues and future features